Please see below our Privacy Notice. For the time-crunched users, a summary of the points is :

-Subject to clause 2.9, your personal information is not shared with anyone except where we are required to do so to comply with the law, to protect our rights, to improve and expand our products and services or to effectively operate our charitable purposes and business.
+Except as set out in the next paragraph, your personal information is not shared with anyone except where we are required to do so to comply with the law, to protect our rights, to improve and expand our products and services or to effectively operate our charitable purposes and business.

 We may share anonymised, pseudonymised and non-personal information with sub-contractors engaged by us to help us operate our site and to analytics and search engine providers that assist us in the improvement and optimisation of our site.

 We may share your information with the following people or group of people:

 Our Partners - third party academic and/or research institutions who are actively participating in the Sense of Smell Project.
 At the time of release of this Privacy Notice, they are The University of Tennessee and The University of Dresden.
 As and when new partners come on board, we will update this list.
 Please refer back to this Privacy Notice at regular intervals.
 Typically, we will anonymise your personal data prior to sending to these partners.